Supplementary Videos:

 Tracking by Predicting 3-D Gaussians Over Time

-Authors are anonymous for NeurIPS submission.
+Authors are anonymous for CVPR submission.

-Zero-shot Tracking Examples
+Zero-shot Tracking

-Zero-shot tracking failure modes.
+Zero-shot tracking failure cases in complex scenes.

 Fine-tuned Tracking Performance